The 2018 MTV Video Music Awards: Taylor Swift Apparently Snubbed For Video Of The Year Category

 — Taylor Swift Updates (@TSUpdatesNYBU) August 18, 2018

-Swift was widely praised by her fans for “Look What You Made Me Do”.
+Swift was widely praised by her fans for “Look What You Made Me Do.”
 When she sounded off, “I’m sorry, the old Taylor can’t come to the phone right now.
 Why?
-Oh, cause she’s dead”, fans couldn’t get enough as it revealed a more bold and confident side to the singer than they had seen in the past.
+Oh, cause she’s dead,” fans couldn’t get enough as it revealed a more bold and confident side to the singer than they had seen in the past.

 “It was an amazing video, so I wish she had nominations and I wish she was here because I’m huge fan.
 She’s such an integral part of the VMAs and MTV, so I wish,” Ignjatovic said.

-As most viewers of the VMAs are aware by now, the winner of the video of the year award is heavily decided by fans as the category is a fan-based voting category, which Gillmer refers to as the “dice roll”.
+As most viewers of the VMAs are aware by now, the winner of the Video of the Year award is heavily decided by fans as the category is a fan-based voting category, which Gillmer refers to as the “dice roll.”

 “It’s voted on by a wide range of people.
 I think what’s interesting is sometimes you get a different look if you go into a fan-voted situation.
-So who knows; maybe next year we’ll be fan voted… The dice roll and you never know.”
+So who knows; maybe next year we’ll be fan voted.
+The dice roll and you never know.”

 Exactly 1 year ago, Taylor Swift shocked the internet by deleting all her photos from her social networks.
 Two days later Taylor began posting a sequence of daily snake videos to announce the first single “Look What You Made Me Do”. pic.twitter.com/tkKXyT26YA